clitic/vsdownload/README.md

 ## Scripting And Automation

 You can also integrate vsdownload save and capture command in any python program.
 This is useful when you have to automate or create sub website m3u8 downloaders.
-First you can find or parse the m3u8 uri from a website then call *vsdownload.save()* in order to download it.
+First you can find or parse the m3u8 uri from a website then call `vsdownload.save()` function in order to download it.

 - save command function